Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data

-In this paper, we explore the potential of assimilating muon flux measurements into NWP pipelines via an EnKF method.
-This exploration is done using Observing System Simulation Experiments (OSSEs) ~\cite{Kalnay2003}, in which a reference weather simulation (henceforth, ``nature run'' or NR) is defined as the ground truth and noisy measurements are generated from the NR.
-These NR-based measurements are then assimilated into a separate set of weather simulations, and the impact of assimilating muon flux measurements is assessed by examining the distance between that set of simulations and the NR simulation (i.e., the error).
-We will also determine the muon flux detector exposures needed to achieve reasonable benefits in NWP EnsDA.
+Since our study is the first known investigation into assimilating muon flux measurements for NWP, we will use idealized experiments.
+To be precise, we use Observing System Simulation Experiments (OSSEs) ~\cite{Kalnay2003}, in which a reference weather simulation (henceforth, ``nature run'' or NR) is defined as the ground truth and noisy measurements are generated from the NR.
+These NR-based measurements are then assimilated into a separate set of weather simulations, and the impact of assimilating muon flux measurements is assessed by examining the difference between that set of simulations and the NR simulation (i.e., the error).
+We will also determine the muon flux detector exposures needed to achieve reasonable benefits in NWP DA.
 Finally, we will compare the impacts of assimilating muon flux measurements against those resulting from assimilating surface pressure measurements.

 The rest of this paper is broken into four sections.
 Section II details the methodology of this study.
 The results from our experiments are laid out in Section III, and additional discussions are presented in Section IV.
 This paper concludes with a summary of our findings in Section V.